Polymer/tools/packages/esm-amd-loader/README.md

 - RequireJS contains a [bug][4] whereby relative path resolution for modules above the HTML document base URL can result in duplicate requests for the same module.

+- Module execution order happens according to the ES spec, including support for cyclical dependencies.

+- Toplevel define calls are also ordered, similar to the way that multiple `<script type="module">` tags in an HTML document are.

 [1]: https://github.com/Polymer/tools/tree/master/packages/cli
 [2]: https://babeljs.io/docs/plugins/transform-es2015-modules-amd/